Tech is testing the limits of a half-century experiment in antitrust in which predictions made by experts have guided enforcement of the law.

 In all likelihood, though, the weighing of the bad and good effects from Google’s conduct happened only in the abstract.
 That is suggested in the FTC’s reasoning, described in its closing statement, that the potential benefits to consumers (users of Google’s search engine) had to be only “plausibly” shown in order to avoid government intervention to protect the harm to competitors (its rival online services).
 In this value judgment—about the relative unimportance of harms to competitors compared to benefits to consumers caused by Google’s conduct—the constraint imposed on antitrust officials by the types of competitive effects that can be considered when making an enforcement decision reveals itself.

-With the benefit of hindsight: the Google cases and the failings of modern antitrust
+With the benefit of hindsight: the Google cases and the shortcomings of modern antitrust

-The acquisition of Admob turned out to be one of a string of acquisitions that helped turn Google into the massive powerbroker of online advertising that government studies now consistently identify as one of the major problem areas on the internet.
-And the monopolization investigation of Google previewed mounting complaints that would follow from online businesses about the bottlenecks resulting from Google’s dominance in online search.
+The acquisition of Admob turned out to be one of a string of acquisitions that helped turn Google into the massive powerbroker of online advertising that government studies now consistently identify as a key bottleneck on the internet.
+And the monopolization investigation of Google previewed mounting complaints that would follow from online businesses about Google’s strong market position in online search.
 U.S. enforcers now appear to be seriously rethinking both decisions in ongoing antitrust investigations (covered here).
 Both issues even came up at the recent Big Tech hearings held by elected officials in the U.S. (covered here).
 Meanwhile, the EU’s competition enforcer has already gone a step further, fining Google for the very conduct that was at issue in the FTC’s monopolization investigation (covered here).

 But beyond just shining a spotlight on past missed opportunities, the test of time has also revealed just how difficult it can be for antitrust enforcers to make predictions in complex markets—especially in tech.
 Google/Admob provides a poignant example.
 It is difficult not to grimace when reading the FTC’s prediction in its closing statement for the investigation that “Apple quickly will become a strong mobile advertising network competitor” and thereby “should mitigate the anticompetitive effects” of a Google-Admob combination—knowing that a mere one year later Apple would close down the ad network it acquired,4https://www.mediapost.com/publications/article/134132/apple-shuts-down-quattro-wireless-to-focus-on-iad.html?edition=6914 and by 2016 would exit the market altogether.5https://www.theverge.com/2016/1/15/10777496/apple-iad-app-shutdown-june-30th-confirmation